Basics of Estate Planning

 There are many legal documents you can use to create your estate plan.
 Some of the more common documents or legal devices used in New York for estate planning purposes include:

 - Life Insurance

-If you are considering any aspect of the estate planning process, please contact our experienced Buffalo estate planning lawyers today to set up a free consultation.
+If you are considering any aspect of the estate planning process, please contact our experienced Buffalo estate planning lawyers today to set up a legal consultation.